Pizza with Caramelized Onions, Sautéed Mushrooms and Goat Cheese

 And sautéed.

 And so do the onions.
-The great thing though, is that once you have them cooked, you can stick the mushrooms and onions in the fridge until you're ready to use them.
+The great thing, though, is that once you have them cooked, you can stick the mushrooms and onions in the fridge until you’re ready to use them.
 You could make them a day or two in advance if needed.
+Pro-tip: you can also use a slow cooker to make caramelized onions if you have lots of time, and don’t want to watch over them.

 About an hour before you want to start cooking, place a pizza stone in the oven and start preheating.
 You want to set the temperature as high as it goes – typically 500°F, but possibly 550°F. When it’s time to make the pizza, you’ll cut a piece of dough the size you need.
 I make 2 smallish pizzas from this dough recipe.
 I find it’s easier to work with smaller ones.
 If you make them too big, it can be tricky to get it off the sheet/board you’re assembling the pizza on into the oven.